-15 Years Ago: Red Hot Chili Peppers Release ‘Californication’
+How the Red Hot Chili Peppers Turned It Around With ‘Californication’

-Although they regularly sat atop the charts in the early ’90s, the Red Hot Chili Peppers‘ fortunes started to fade as the decade wore on.
-Luckily, they turned things around in 1999 with the release of ‘Californication.’
+Even though they regularly sat atop the charts in the early '90s, the Red Hot Chili Peppers' fortunes started to fade as the decade wore on.
+They turned things around with the June 8, 1999 release of Californication.

 Jim Scott, hired by Rubin to be the recording engineer for the album, said in 1999 that reacquainting Frusicante with the songwriting process was the first item on the checklist.
 The group rehearsed in bassist Flea's garage for the bulk of the summer of 1998.
 Scott said this process prepared them well when the time came to record the songs.